Was this page helpful?

 Another important nuance to master when handling edge cases in your web app is to understand when the CDA uses the defined fallback locale to return a value.
 The CDA fallback chain kicks in only when no value is defined for a given locale.
 To use the previous example, if es-MX locale has no value, then the CDA looks into es-ES.
 But what do we mean exactly by "no value"?
 Programmers know that this can take many shapes from undefined to "" to null.

-Whenever you interact with Contentful via the CMA, we follow the 'what you set is what you get' rule, meaning that setting either a null or an empty string value for the es-MX locale, will return this same value in the CDA payload and prevent the fallback mechanism from happening.
-By contrast, not setting any value for the locale will lead to the CDA returning the value of a fallback locale.
+Whenever you interact with Contentful via the CMA, we follow the "what you set is what you get" rule, meaning that setting either a null or an empty string value for the es-MX locale, returns this same value in the CDA payload and prevent the fallback mechanism from happening.
+By contrast, not setting any value for the locale results in the CDA returning the value of a fallback locale.

-The Web Application takes a more conservative approach towards handling empty values.
-Whenever you have an entry with an empty field, it will trigger the fallback chain or, to put it in technical terms, editors cannot set a field value to "" or null from within the web app.
+The web app takes a more conservative approach towards handling empty values.
+Whenever you have an entry with an empty field, it triggers the fallback chain or, to put it in technical terms, editors cannot set a field value to "" or null from within the web app.
 This ensures a smoother editing experience and avoids accidental edits leading to undesired behavior.
-Also, note that any value set using the CMA will be preserved by the Web Application unless an editor edits the field.
+Also, note that any value set using the CMA is preserved by the web app unless an editor edits the field.

 If you want to retrieve fields from a specific locale (e.g de-AT), use the locale=de-AT parameter in your request: